 As part of your Final Project research and writing process, you must generate a 1-page research proposal in business memo format.
 You will also arrange for a conference with me to go over your proposal.
 Proposals will be graded for clarity, detail, completion, and manuscript format.
 Your proposal and conference must be completed at least 4 weeks prior to the end of the semester.

 Final Paper/Project (20%)

-By the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your previous papers, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of Buffy and popular culture.
+At the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your Response Papers, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of African American science fiction.
 The project asks you to make connections and to create an argument across different kinds of evidence and added research.
 Your final project can be a traditional research paper, a media production (which includes a substantive analytical component), or a hybrid of the two.